 What is an RTO?

-A Registered Training Organization (RTO) is an organization where they provide vocational level courses and qualifications to job seekers to help them find pathways to employment or to provide qualifications for people in employment to perform certain roles.
-To become an RTO you need to pass a long and rigorous assessment process (up to 9 months costing over $50,000) to ensure you have met the rigorous requirements of the Australia Skill Quality Authority (ASQA), the national regulator for vocational education and training.
+A Registered Training Organization (RTO) is an organization where they provide vocational level courses and qualifications to job seekers.
+To help them find pathways to employment or to provide qualifications for people in employment to perform certain roles.
+As a result, to become an RTO you need to pass a long and rigorous assessment process (up to 9 months costing over $50,000) to ensure you have met the rigorous requirements of the Australia Skill Quality Authority (ASQA), the national regulator for vocational education and training.

 The system as described seems sound and fairly provides education, pathways and government assistance for those students who fall outside of tertiary education system.
 The reality has been different.